TurkExim Menü Çubuğu

 Finished Steel Production & Consumption

-Turkey’s total apparent finished steel consumption was 26.93 million tons in 2011 up by 14.1 % from 23.60 million tons.
-While total consumption in long steel products which are generally used by construction industry grew by 17.7 % to 13.72 million tons, total consumption in flat steel products which are generally used by automotive, machinery and white goods industries reached 13.2 million tons up by 10.6 %.
-In 2011, long steel accounted for 51 % of the total 26.93 million tons of steel consumption and flat steel accounted for 49 % of the total.
+Turkey's total apparent finished steel consumption was 26.93 million tons in 2011, up by 14.1 % from 23.60 million tons.
+While total consumption in long steel products, which are generally used by the construction industry, grew by 17.7 % to 13.72 million tons, total consumption in flat steel products, which are generally used by automotive, machinery, and white goods industries, reached 13.2 million tons, up by 10.6 %.
+In 2011, long steel accounted for 51 % of the total 26.93 million tons of steel consumption, and flat steel accounted for 49 % of the total.

 Furthermore, due to the strong production upsurge, Turkey's flat steel production/consumption ratio went up to 69 % in 2011 compared to 40 % in 2005.
 The production/consumption ratio in long products, which was around 174 % in 2005, dropped down to 167 % in 2011 after touching the highest point of 215 % in 2008.